Twitter CEO boosts guaranteed income programs in St. Paul, nationwide

 Guaranteed income pilot programs in St. Paul, Los Angeles, Pittsburgh and cities across America received a $15 million boost on Tuesday.

 Twitter CEO Jack Dorsey is donating $15 million to programs across the country, the Mayors for a Guaranteed Income group announced Tuesday.
-The more than two dozen mayors participating in the group, including St. Paul Mayor Melvin Carter, will each receive a minimum of $500,000 to grow or sustain their programs.
-This builds on Dorsey’s initial $3 million donation last summer.
+The more than two dozen mayors participating in the group, including St. Paul Mayor Melvin Carter, will each receive up to $500,000 to grow or sustain their programs.
+This builds on Dorsey's initial $3 million donation last summer.

 Carter, who launched a guaranteed income pilot program this fall, was one of a series of mayors who gave impassioned speeches in support of the concept at the virtual announcement.